GoekeLab/bambu/README.md

 ## General Usage

-The default mode to run bambu is using a set of aligned reads (bam files), reference genome annotations (gtf file, TxDb object, or bambuAnnotation object), and reference genome sequence (fasta file or BSgenome).
-Bamboo will return a summarizedExperiment object with the genomic coordinates for annotated and new transcripts and genes and with the transcript expression estimates:
+The default mode to run ***bambu*** is using a set of aligned reads (bam files), reference genome annotations (gtf file, TxDb object, or bambuAnnotation object), and reference genome sequence (fasta file or BSgenome). ***bambu*** will return a summarizedExperiment object with the genomic coordinates for annotated and new transcripts and genes and with the transcript expression estimates:
  ```rscript

 bambu(reads, annotations, genomeSequence,...)